 How Much can Temporary Workers Borrow?

-If you have a good employment history, with no gaps and a contract that still has a lengthy term to go, there is a very good chance that you can secure a 95% mortgage and up to 5x your income.
+If you have a good employment history, with no gaps and a contract that still has a long term to go, there is a very good chance that you can secure a 95% mortgage and up to 5x your income.
 However, if there are gaps between your contracts, you may need a larger deposit.

 Improving your Chances of Securing a Mortgage as an Agency or Temporary Worker Mortgage

 If you are a temporary worker, there are a number of things you can do to improve your chances of getting a mortgage offer.
 They include: